JinheonBaek/JinheonBaek.github.io/about/index.md

 ![](https://jinheonbaek.github.io/images/1.JPG)  | ![](https://jinheonbaek.github.io/images/4.jpg)

-Hi, I'm a master's student in the Graduate school of AI at KAIST [(MLAI Lab)](https://www.mlai-kaist.com/), advised by Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).
-I do research on Machine Learning for Graphs.

-I obtained my B.S.
+Hi, I'm a master's student in the Graduate school of AI at KAIST [(MLAI Lab)](https://www.mlai-kaist.com/), where I am fortunate to be advised by Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).
+I am interested in Machine Learning for Graphs.
+Prior to studying at KAIST, I obtained my B.S.
 (Computer Science and Engineering) and B.E.
-(Software Technology and Enterprise Program) degrees at Korea University.
-During my undergraduate years, I had some experiences in software development with a start-up career.
+(Software Technology and Enterprise Program) degrees at Korea University, where I partially studied Machine Learning under the guidance of Prof. [Jaewoo Kang](https://dmis.korea.ac.kr/jaewoo-kang-p-i).

-Also, I am a non-executive technical director of Jobshopper ((주)잡쇼퍼), an AI-based education start-up company in Seoul, Korea.
+Also, I was a technical director of Jobshopper ((주)잡쇼퍼), an AI-based education startup company in Seoul, Korea.
 During one year of full-time work experience at Jobshopper as a lead engineer and researcher, I led the development and research groups of more than 10 people.
+Now, I am technically advising Jobshopper, as well as MajorMap (메이저맵(주)) spin-off from Jobshopper.

 ---

-## Research Interest
+## Research Interests

 My research interest is mainly on developing novel machine learning models and algorithms for graphs.
-I focus on representing and generating graph-structured data such as a molecule, society, and neural network, as well as modeling interactions between knowledge with graphs.
+I focus on representing or generating graph-structured data such as a molecule, society, and neural network, modeling interactions between knowledge from relational-structured or even raw data with graphs, and tackling challenges on real-world graphs having noise or temporality.

 <!-- Prior to research on graphs, I also worked on artificial intelligence for education. -->